New Zealand Holiday - Week 10 - Alexandra, Clyde, Twizel, Mt. Cook, Lake Ohau and Lake Tekapo - 29th May to 4th April

 Alexandra is a notable cycling hub, situated on the Otago Rail Trail, one of New Zealand's iconic bike trails.

 Alexandra is a pleasant town of a decent size.
-It's less touristy compared to other nearby towns, giving it a homely feel.
+It's less touristy compared to other nearby towns, giving it more of a homely feel.

 Our motel in Cromwell had warned us about a potential bike shortage during Easter, so we reserved in advance and managed to pick up the last two bikes at the rental shop.
 We collected them on Good Friday and returned them on Easter Sunday.